open-edge-insights/eii-zmq-broker/README.md

 ## Connecting EII Services to the ZeroMQ Broker

-In order to connect EII Services, such as the InfluxDB Connector or Discovery Creek services, you must edit their interfaces configuration to tell them the broker instance to connect to.
+In order to connect EII Services, such as the VideoIngestion or VideoAnalytics services, user must edit their interfaces configuration to tell them the broker instance to connect to.
 Namely, you need to add two keys to the, "Publishers", configuration to have two additional keys: